Understanding Bills and Insurance

 What’s on Your Bill

 For your convenience, the facility where you receive services will bill your insurance carrier(s) directly.
 Each physician, including your anesthesiologist and radiologist, will bill you or your insurance carrier separately.
 Their charges will not appear on your facility bill.
+For more information about health plan participation of Arnot Health hospitals or associated providers, click here.

 Your basic room charge includes 24-hour nursing care, meals and housekeeping.
 Other services you receive, such as X-rays, laboratory tests or medications, will be listed separately on your statement.